gabriloon/KillerJohn/README.md

 # KillerJohn
-It's kind of a horror game, and it's a game that still needs to be fixed.<br>
+It's kind of a Shooting game, and it's a game that still needs to be fixed.<br>
 This repository contains:<br>
 	1.Contains the code of the project.<br>
 	2.Background of the project.<br>